WheteThunger/SpawnModularCar/README.md

 ### Other commands

 - `mycar fix` -- Fix your car.
 This restores it to original condition as though you had just spawned it, with the exception that it will not add or remove a lock, regardless of your `AutoCodeLock` or `AutoKeyLock` setting.
 Engine components will also be repaired.
 If you were granted any of the `spawnmodularcar.engineparts.*` permissions, missing engine components are added, and lower quality components are replaced with the maximum quality you are allowed.
-Note: This command cannot restore your car if it is "dead" (0 health on every module).
 - `mycar fetch` -- Teleport your car to you in an upright position.
 - `mycar destroy` -- Destroy your car, allowing you to spawn a new one.
   - Non-empty storage modules will drop a bag with their items next to where the car was located.